The Case for Choice

 Michigan law prohibits specifically identified family relationships between board members, individuals or entities that contract with the school and employees of the charter school.

-Myth: Charter public schools have less accountability than their traditional counterparts . . .
+Do charter public schools have less accountability than their traditional counterparts? . . .

 Do you know of any traditional school in Michigan that’s ever been closed for failure to perform—even if they have 0% student proficiency?
 That’s right, you don’t.
 And those schools DO exist in our state.
 Contrast this to the 100+ charter public schools that have been closed due to academic, financial, and/or operational performance issues.